pacmaninbw/VMWithEditor/README.md

  - A command line processing capability to bypass the Command Interface Console.

 ## Unit Tests
 Unit tests have been developed or are being developed as stand alone programs for each major portion of the program, there will also be a unit test to run all of the portions of the code together.
-The unit tests are not currently utilizing and unit test framework.
+The unit tests are not currently utilizing any unit test framework.
  - Command Console unit test
- - Assembly Language unit test
+ - Lexical Analyzer unit test (Completed)
+ - Parser unit test (Windows 10 Visual Studio 2019 version is complete Linux gcc version still undergoing testing).
  - File input and output unit test
  - Editor Console unit test
  - Command Line unit test.
+ - Virtual Machine execution unit test

 ## Modifications to the Original Program
 The parts of the original program contained in `vm.h` and `vm.c` have been rewritten to change coupling from a `data` coupling to accessor functions, removing any specific knowledge about the virtual machine in other parts of the program.

 ## All Development Environments
-C programming language - C90
+C programming language - C99
 Modular Design

+## Linux Development Environment
+Two unit test directories currently have Linux makefiles.
+The current Linux build environment is Linux on Windows using CentOS 8.1, the compiler is gcc.
+The standard has been switched from C90 to C99.

 ## My Original Development Environment.
  - Visual Studion 2019 Professional.